DAF201/simu/README.md

 > [-v --visual default: 0]
 > ```

-> or make a bat file if you don't like console but stil need a HTML UI (@SomeTesters in your company who don't know computer.
-Yes, there are quite a lot of them in where I am currently working.):
+> or make a bat file if you don't like console but stil need a HTML UI (@SomeTesters in your company who don't know computer.):
 > ```bat
 > start pythonw main.pyw [-s --serial default: first COM available]
 > [-t --timeout default:0.15]